mosip/documentation/docs/Master-Data-Services-Functionality.md

 1. In case of Exceptions, system triggers relevant error messages as listed below

-### D. Fetch List of Blacklisted words based on a Language Code
+### Fetch List of Blacklisted words based on a Language Code
 Upon receiving a  request to Fetch the List of Blacklisted words with input parameters (Language Code), the system fetches the List of Blacklisted words against the Language Code received

 While fetching the black listed words, the system performs the following steps: